MunawarShereen/Netflix-Clone-React-Firebase/README.md

 # Netflix-Clone-React-Firebase
-Netflix Clone built with React.js and Firebase.
-Features movie browsing with scrollable cards, Firebase authentication (Email/Google), responsive UI, and React Router navigation.
-A learning project showcasing modern frontend development and API integration.
+A Netflix-inspired web application built with React.js and styled with CSS/Tailwind.
+Features include:

+📺 Movie & TV Show Browsing with horizontal scrollable title cards

+🔑 Firebase Authentication (Login / Signup with Email & Google)

+🖼️ Dynamic Content Rendering with reusable components

+🎨 Responsive UI styled with modern CSS practices

+⚡ Fast Navigation using React Router

+This project was created for learning purposes, focusing on frontend development, authentication, and API integration.